NicoleEic/Brain_and_Code/_posts/2019-08-27-plotting-in-python.md

 # 4) Embedding plots in a GUI

 If you like the interactive character of the plot above, you might even want to go a step further and embed your plot within a Graphical Use Interface (GUI).
 Tkinter is a commonly used framework for GUI development in Python, which comes with many functionalities for user interaction.
 Below I show an example, where the user can interact directly with the objects drawn in the plot.
-In another example, [which you can find on my Github](https://github.com/NicoleEic/projects/tree/master/timeline), I generated a time frame and linked a mouse click to scraping the web to display an image within the GUI.
+In another example, which you can find [in my GitHub repository](https://github.com/NicoleEic/Brain_and_Code/tree/master/timeline), I generated a time frame and linked a mouse click to scraping the web to display an image within the GUI.

 ```
 import tkinter as tk